olton/olton/README.md

 </div>

-> ## Open to job offers!

-## I'm Serhii Pimenov and I'm a Web Developer from Ukraine

-Hi!
+## About Me

 My name is Serhii Pimenov.
 I am a Web Developer from Kyiv, Ukraine.
 I'm passionate and dedicated to my work.
-I have more than 20 years of experience as a programmer and over 10 years of experience as a professional web developer.
+I have over 20 years of experience as a programmer and over 10 years of experience as a professional web developer.

-I enjoy every step of the design process, from discussion and collaboration to concept and execution, but I find the most satisfaction in seeing the finished product do everything for you that it was created to do.
+I enjoy every step of the design process, from discussion and collaboration to concept and execution.
+Still, I find the most satisfaction in seeing the finished product do everything for you that it was created to do.

-At this time I specialize in creating web components with HTML, JavaScript, and CSS.
-Also, I'm working on EasyTest — a light test framework for JS and TS.

 ### Short info about me
 - [x] Age: **51**